 Once reliable contraceptive became available, it was assumed that women would be free to enjoy the same pleasure from intercourse that men have always enjoyed.
 It was proposed that women would behave as men do.
 This has not happened.
 Men still need to date women before there is likely to be any sexual activity.
 Most women will only offer sex in the context of a committed and loving relationship.
 Men also continue to be the ones who propose.
 A marriage proposal represents a man’s offer of financial support.

 Certainly, there are women today who are willing to have sex for no particular reason other than ego.
 But women’s motives are different to men’s.
 Women are not intent on their own pleasure but rather on what they might obtain by providing male pleasure.
-Reliable contraception cannot change women’s responses that have evolved over millions of years (even before homo sapiens).
-Women cannot choose to change their responsiveness or acquire a sex drive within the space of a few decades.
+Reliable contraception cannot change women’s instinctive responses that have evolved over millions of years.
+Sexual responses do not change over decades.
+Only women’s sexual behaviours change as fashion dictates and because of improved policing.

 Men want intercourse for the pleasure they enjoy.
 This is not just sensual and emotional pleasure.
 Men need sex regardless of the risks, which are not just confined to getting a woman pregnant.
 Both hetero- and homosexual men risk their careers, political future or public censure.
 Others have risked death or severe punishments (especially gay men) to obtain penetrative sex.
 This is the power of a strong sex drive that motivates some men to take considerable risk to obtain the sexual release they can obtain from another person’s body in a way that women never do.